Tag anger

 What’s Good About Being an Angry Parent?

 Anger is tough to understand.
-Many parents, in the name of putting a stop to their kids’ misbehavior, tend to react quickly.
-This reaction usually doesn’t give much thought to the deeper layers of what’s going on in both the…
+Many parents, in an effort to stop their kids’ misbehavior, tend to react quickly.
+This reaction usually doesn’t give much thought to the deeper layers of what’s going on in both the child and the…

 Why Do I Feel So Angry? | Ep.
 94